Showing posts with label incantation. Show all posts

 05- DWENGZUR PERFORMING -EXPUNGING HEX

-“Your cause is just.
-You must have had the protection of Gods all along.
-That is what’s need now.”
+“If your cause is just, you will have had the protection of Gods … That is what’s need now.”
 Dwengzur moaned; he hesitated for a moment, fearing the possible dreaded outcome of using the neutralizing “Ne-Tashork” spell, on Nevetsecnuac.
 Then, bracing self, Dwenzur intoned (chanted, hummed) the counter spell to and afterwards, blew a breath onto Nevetsecnuac's face.

-As he waited, he inwardly prayed for the prince to emerge unscathed from that violent intrusion.
+As he waited, he inwardly prayed for the other’s true self to emerge unscathed from that violent intrusion.
 For a second, feeling like an eternity, nothing had changed in those blank eyes then, to Dwengzur’s great relief, he saw the rekindled (embers,) smoldering fires of anger, increasing in intensity in Nevetsecnuac's pupils.

-Instantly, Nevetsecnuac knew his secret had been betrayed.
+Instantly, Nevetsecnuac knew his true identity had been exposed.
 "Now that you know, just what are your intentions?"
 Livid with rage, he was prepared to die if needed be, in the attempt to stop Dwengzur.

 Unexpectedly, Dwengzur smiled and bowed to Nevetsecnuac respectfully.
 His voice filled with unmistakable remorse; he apologized for his presumption and quickly reminded the prince of the policy of noninterference.